 The first major difference between Bioidentical Hormone Replacement Therapy and synthetic hormones is that Bioidentical Hormones are created from natural plant based extracts.
 The natural hormones in these plants remain unchanged during the compounding process because they are nearly identical to the natural hormonal structure that exists in the human body.
 For most people on Bioidentical Hormone Replacement Therapy, the similar cellular structure means that the compound is metabolized by their body faster and easier.
 With their hormones in balance, men and women in their 30’s, 40’s, and beyond are able to enjoy renewed energy, better health, and a more positive outlook on life.

-Due to the natural interactions of Bioidentical Hormones and the body, patients are able to experience prolonged symptom relief without the risk of further complications or any undesirable side effects.
+Due to the natural interactions of Bioidentical Hormones and the body, patients in Middle Tennessee in Putnam County are able to experience prolonged symptom relief without the risk of further complications or any undesirable side effects.

 While Dr. Sherfey maintains an out-patient only based practice, he feels that he still has ample time to evaluate and develop personalized patient treatment plans.

-Monterey Tennessee BHRT Doctor Mark Sherfey’s office is in a simple, residential setting, and he strives to help his patients feel as relaxed and comfortable as possible.
+Monterey Tennessee BHRT Doctor Mark Sherfey’s office is in a simple, residential setting serving the residents of Putnam County in Middle Tennessee.
+He strives to help his patients feel as relaxed and comfortable as possible.
 In between office visits, communications and follow-ups can be through phone, letters, email and/or fax for some patients.
 This may be helpful for out of area patients after initial evaluation.